azerum/sample-task/design/decisions.md

 # Outbox table

 Instead of outbox table for orders, I used Order.sentCreatedEvent and partial index when it is false.
+This keeps a small index for just orders with unpublished events

-This avoids manual logic of adding/deleting entries - just lookup orders by sentCreatedEvent: false and set it to `true` when published
+This avoids manual logic of adding/deleting entries - just lookup orders by `sentCreatedEvent: false` and set it to `true` when published

+This also gives atomic "add order" and "add outbox table entry" (where outbox table entry is really just a `sentCreatedEvent: false`)